Oneo64/The-Mirk-of-Agmundr/Characters/Saga.md

 When Sága is outside, she wears a dark brown cloak with double brooches.
 When she is training or travelling, she carries her nasal helmet, kite shield, and baldric scabbard.

 ## Personality
-Sága, like her father, is adventurous and curious.
-Normally, Sága wouldn't strike up conversation as fast and as eagerly as an extrovert would, but once she gets into a conversation, especially small talk, she becomes very talkative.
+Like her father, Sága is an adventurous and ambitious explorer, wanting to be independent for others' approval.
+However, she can become a little hard to deal with, especially when she defends things that she believes in.
+Not only that, she is reckless in her own independence as she tries to achieve them through careless decisions.

-Sága likes to tell stories, especially heroic sagas (hence her name) that she's read.
-When asked, her favorite types of sagas are those where the protagonist goes on a journey and experiences the wonders and horrors of the world outside of his home village.
+Outside of adventure and fighting, Sága likes to tell stories to her friends and companions, especially heroic sagas that she's read or heard before.
+Her favourite types of sagas are those where the protagonist goes on a journey and experiences the wonders and horrors of the world outside of his home village. *(For example, I think she would fangirl over LotR if that story existed in her time.)*

-Sometimes, Sága tries to be independent to prove her worth, even if whatever she's going to do would be considered reckless by many.

 ### Voice
-Sága speaks in a poetic way as if she's telling a story.
+Sága speaks formally and sometimes, poetically.
+She has a naturally deep voice with a sharp tone.

  - "I have a tale to tell!"
  - "I announce to you all!
 Draugrinn ór Mínu Minni, the tale of which Jóki, he and Yngvarr..."